BrendanTWhite/DatabaseMask/README.md

 - If the `$masked` property is not empty, but no Factory has been created for that model, an error is returned.

-But if the `$masked` property contains field names, and a Factory has been created, then the fields in the `$masked` property will be replaced with Faker values, while all other fields will be left untouched.
+But if the `$masked` property contains field names, and a Factory has been created, then the fields in the `$masked` property will be replaced with Faker values.
+All other fields will be left untouched.

 ## Backup and Restore